A greedy non-intrusive reduced order model for shallow water equations: RBF-POD reduced order model formulation

-Moreover, as it will become evident in the experiments, the centers selected using the \textit{f-greedy} algorithm may exhibit a strong clustering pattern.
+Moreover, from a computational standpoint, the centers selected using the \textit{f-greedy} algorithm may exhibit a strong clustering pattern.
 This means that where the function has high variations owing to nonlinearities, the \textit{f-greedy} may suffer from oversampling, whereas the centers where steep gradients may still be present but the nonlinearities are less dominant, may be under represented.
 The \textit{psr-greedy} is able to overcome this sub-optimal behavior by the application of the power function as a variable scaling factor and by using a suitable tolerance $\tau_{psr}$.
 The power function increases the relative importance of centers in under-sampled regions, while the tolerance factor ensures that all of the relevant nonlinear features are suitably represented.
-This may explain the redistribution of the clustering patterns using the \textit{psr-greedy} algorithm.
+This may explain the redistribution of the clustering patterns using the \textit{psr-greedy} algorithm and also provides an intuitive understanding of the approach.

 The straightforward implementation of the greedy algorithms using the standard basis of translates $\{\Phi(\vec z_1,\cdot),\ldots,\Phi(\vec z_M, \cdot)\}$ or using the Lagrange basis functions $\eta_j, j = 1,\ldots, M$ with the property $\eta_j(\vec z_i) = \delta_{ij}$, may pose severe computational challenges.
 This is because every greedy iteration involves potentially ill-conditioned kernel matrices and requires recomputing the entire set of RBF coefficients.
-In this work, we have adopted the fairly general Newton basis approach formulated in \citep{PS2011} for the p-greedy iterations.
-This approach was extended to the multidimensional setting for VKOGA in \citep{WHM2013}, and has been applied here, with suitable modifications, for the modal residual computations required in the f-greedy and psr-greedy iterations.
+In this work, we have adopted the fairly general Newton basis approach formulated in \citep{PS2011} for the \textit{p-greedy} iterations (we refer the reader to the Appendix for further details on the topic).
+This approach was extended to vector-valued functions for VKOGA in \citep{WHM2013}, and has been applied here, with suitable modifications, for the modal residual computations required in the \textit{psr-greedy} iterations.